 Unlike FSAs, employees can make changes to their HSA contributions at any point during the year.
 Contributions can be spaced out across the whole year’s paychecks or made in one or more lump sums.
 But unlike an FSA, employees can only withdraw money from an HSA if it’s actually in the account.
 In other words, an employee cannot open an HSA in January, elect to contribute $3,550 over the course of the year and then withdraw $3,550 in March after only having contributed several hundred dollars to the account.
 But also unlike an FSA, unused money in an HSA rolls over from one year to the next without any restrictions.

 In a new rule change issued by the IRS in response to the COVID-19 pandemic, HDHPs are allowed to pay for COVID-19 testing and treatment before enrollees have met the minimum deductible without jeopardizing the plan’s HDHP status.
+As with the FSA plans, HSAs can be now be used for some over-the-counter medications and menstrual products.

 Another benefit of HSAs, and one that comes into play during the tax filing season, is that contributions can be made at any time up until the tax filing deadline, which is roughly April 15 of the following year.
 If any employees who had HDHP coverage in 2019 didn’t maximize their contributions, remind them that they still have time to do so.